jparchment/IntrotoPy/Errorfix/README.md

 ## Step 1
 Please run the code titled 'errorfix1.py' and debug (correct any and all errors).

-## Step 2
-Once code is in proper working condition, place a **comment** above each line that explains what is happening in the line beneath it.
-Your comment should be clear and should let me know that you understand what is happening at each line of the program.

-## Step 3
-Once you are finished with your comments, copy and paste the working program into CS50 IDE and save it as **errorfix1.py**

-## Step 4
-Answer the question which I've included at the end of the program.

 The output that you get should be:

 ```